apache/camel/examples/camel-example-tracer/README.txt

 ==============

 This example shows how to persist Camel trace event messages into a database using JPA.
-It can be run using Maven or Ant.

 You will need to compile this example first: mvn compile